outtieTV/guides/2009scape/2009scape-configuration.md

 #openrsc_integration_webhook = "webhook link"
 ```

-**Type:** URL
-**Default:** Disabled/commented out
-**Recommended:** Leave disabled unless required
-**Requires restart:** Yes
+These can be configured if the associated integrations are being used.

 ### `discord_ge_webhook`

-Can be used for supported Grand Exchange notifications.
+Used for supported Grand Exchange Discord notifications.

 ### `discord_moderation_webhook`

-Can be used for supported moderation notifications.
+Used for supported moderation Discord notifications.

 ### `openrsc_integration_webhook`

-Can be used for supported OpenRSC integration.
+Used for supported OpenRSC integration.

 ### Security

-Webhook URLs should be treated as credentials.
+Webhook URLs should be treated as secrets.

 Do not commit active webhook URLs to a public GitHub repository.